santoslab/ksu-cis-501-web/src/main/rst/source/01-tooling/index.rst

       .. image:: local-repo.png

-2. If you work with multiple machines (e.g., in the lab and your personal machine), do a Git pull, by selecting "Unsynced Commits" and then "Pull".
+2. Do a Git pull, by selecting "Unsynced Commits" and then "Pull".

 3. Download and uncompress the starting zip file for the exercise/assignment, and move the uncompressed content so it is located under your local Git repository directory.

-4. Work on the exercise/assignment and commit/push your changes as often as you want (make sure to commit/push your changes before working on a different machine).
+4. Work on the exercise/assignment and commit & push your changes as often as you want.

-   To commit/push:
+   To commit and push:

    a. select "Changes" under "Project" in "Team Explorer" (see the Step 1e):